 Frequently, plants, seeds, and other agricultural items are not allowed when you enter a foreign country.
 But there’s more to it than just that.
-Bringing foreign plants and seeds into another country can actually upset the ecological balance of the country.
-But that’s not all.
-Many repercussions can occur that we may not even consider.
-It might be a harmless seed or plant cutting but it’s possible that it isn’t.
+Bringing foreign plants and seeds into another country can actually upset the ecological balance of the country and that’s not all.
+Many repercussions occur that we may not even consider.
+It might appear to be a harmless seed or plant cutting but it’s possible that it isn’t.
 This is What Plant People Need to Know About Bringing Plants to Mérida Mexico.

 What plants and seeds can I bring into Mérida Mexico?

 As agricultural requirements change, it is best to visit the official Mexico government travel and tourism site for current information.
 Be aware, entry into Mexico can be declined if you are caught bringing plants to Mérida Mexico.

 Subject to change at any time, this is a general list of items determined to have a risk of introducing pests or diseases: